 Inspiring and transforming curious minds through science

 Science Gallery Melbourne is a dynamic new venue for engaging 15-25 year olds with arts and science.
-Part of the acclaimed International network with eight nodes worldwide, and embedded in the University of Melbourne, Science Gallery Melbourne will open in 2020.
+Part of an acclaimed International network with eight nodes worldwide, and located at the University of Melbourne, the Science Gallery Melbourne hosts themed programs of exhibitions, performances, talks, podcasts and workshops in a range of pop-up locations.

 The Gallery will be located on the corner of Grattan and Swanston St Melbourne, providing a new landmark for Melbourne.

-Science Gallery started in Dublin with the idea of becoming the world’s leading organisation for involving, inspiring and transforming curious minds through science.
-The Science Gallery Network will open eight nodes in partnership with leading universities worldwide.
-Each Science Gallery shares a common mission: to ignite creativity and discovery where science and art collide
+Science Gallery is an initiative which started in Dublin with the idea of becoming the world’s leading organisation for involving, inspiring and transforming curious minds through science.
+Each Science Gallery shares a common mission: to ignite creativity and discovery where science and art collide.

 Our Campus in the 21st Century